ziyoung/better-wilcom-docs/wilcom-docs/Management/manage_designs/Print_design_catalogs.md

 ## To print a design catalog...

-1Open Design Library and filter designs as desired.
+1. Open Design Library and filter designs as desired.

 ![DesignLibrarySelectDesigns.png](assets/DesignLibrarySelectDesigns.png)

-2Select the designs you want to include in the catalog.
+2. Select the designs you want to include in the catalog.

-3Select Manage Designs > Print Selected to Catalog.
+3. Select Manage Designs > Print Selected to Catalog.
 The Print Catalog Options dialog opens.

 ![PrintCatalogOptions.png](assets/PrintCatalogOptions.png)

-4Adjust settings as preferred:
+4. Adjust settings as preferred:

 - Change Scale (%) to adjust thumbnail size.
 - Select a catalog format – thumbnails with or without design details.
 - Choose output target – PDF file or actual printer.

-5Click Print.
+5. Click Print.
 The Print Design dialog opens.

 ![PrintDesign.png](assets/PrintDesign.png)

-6Click Preview to view the catalog.
+6. Click Preview to view the catalog.

 ![PrintDesignCatalog.png](assets/PrintDesignCatalog.png)

-7To print the design, choose an option:
+7. To print the design, choose an option:

 | Option             | Purpose                                                                                                                                                                                      |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |